jeftegoes/Cybersecurity/README.md

 ## 8.4.
 Establish Persistence

-- Ensuring continous access even after the breach/attack has been discovered by the victim.
+- Ensuring continuous access even after the breach/attack has been discovered by the victim.
   - Adding backdoors.
   - Remote access control.